amunategui/amunategui.github.io/_posts/2016-05-02-actionable-instights.md

 outcome_name <- 'Class'
 ```
 <BR><BR>
-To simplify things and maybe make this more useful for your advanced-anaytics pipeline, we'll build our prediction insight program into a function.
+To simplify things and maybe make this more useful for your advanced-analytics pipeline, we'll build our prediction insight program into a function.
 The modeling engine will use
 <a href='https://cran.r-project.org/web/packages/xgboost/index.html' target='_blank'>xgboost: Extreme Gradient Boosting</a> because it is easy to use and fast.
 You will need to install ``xgboost`` and ``dplyr`` if you don't already have them (both available on cran).

 ``` r